 Once the magnet has been removed the handling of most cars will improve if there is a degree of movement between the body and the chassis: ‘body rock’.
-This might be as simple as just loosening the screws a turn but sometimes a little sanding of the areas where the chassis and body come into contact is also required, to stop fouling.
-Scalextric cars frequently have odd mouldings that can restrict independent movement of the body.
+This might be as simple as just loosening the screws a turn but sometimes a little sanding of the areas where the chassis and body come into contact is also required so they don’t come into contact and to stop any fouling.

 With the sandpaper still out, gently rounding off the edges of the tyres can prevent the car digging in and de-slotting when cornering.
 Which is not so nice.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

 Don’t over lubricate but do put a drop of oil on your motor’s bearings.
 Some folk will keep oil well away from the end where the brushes are.